utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-overview.md

 Postman Live Collections can be enabled by developers by self-instrumenting their code using the Postman SDK.
 Once enabled, Live collections:

-* Empowers developers to automatically create and maintain collections
+* Empower developers to automatically create and maintain collections
 * Bring insights from usage patterns for developers to build quality, efficient and secure APIs
 * Automate testing and troubleshooting workflows